TanStack/table/README.md

   theadClassName: '', // ClassName for the `thead` element
   tbodyClassName: '', // ClassName for the `tbody` element
   trClassName: '', // ClassName for all `tr` elements
+  trClassCallback: row => null, // A call back to dynamically add classes (via the classnames module) to a row element
   paginationClassName: '' // ClassName for `pagination` element
+  // Styles
+  style: {}, // Main style object for the component
+  tableStyle: {}, // style object for the `table` component
+  theadStyle: {}, // style object for the `thead` component
+  tbodyStyle: {}, // style object for the `tbody` component
+  trStyle: {}, // style object for the `tr` component
+  trStyleCallback: row => {}, // A call back to dynamically add styles to a row element
+  thStyle: {}, // style object for the `th` component
+  tdStyle: {}, // style object for the `td` component
+  paginationStyle: {}, // style object for the `paginination` component
   //
   pageSize: 20,
   minRows: 0, // Ensure this many rows are always rendered, regardless of rows on page